tayganr/lakehouse/modules/module02a.md

 Initialize the source environment by:

 - Creating a table `dbo.Orders`
-- Populating the table with some data, c
+- Populating the table with some data
-- Creating a SQL trigger that will automatically update the `LastModifiedDateTime` column on UPDATE
+- Creating a SQL trigger that will automatically update the `LastModifiedDateTime` column when an UPDATE occurs
 - Creating a watermark table `dbo.Watermark` to track the high watermark
 - Creating a SQL procedure update the watermark table